Itay-Biton/LogMeIn/README.md

 # Log Me In

 **LogMeIn** is a utility app designed for Android devices that allows users to monitor and interact with various device settings.
-The app features visual indicators (circles) that represent the current status of different system conditions, such as screen time, battery level, Wi-Fi connection, and more.
+The app features visual indicators (circles) that represent the current status of different system conditions, such as notifications, battery level, Wi-Fi connection, and more.

 ## Features

-- **Screen Time Monitoring**: Tracks and displays the current screen time of the app.
 - **Wi-Fi Network**: Monitors the status of the device's Wi-Fi connection and network status.
-- **Orientation Check**: Detects the device’s orientation (landscape or portrait mode).
+- **Notifications reading**: Detects when a notification is received and checks it's content.
 - **Volume Check**: Monitors the volume level of the device to ensure it’s set within a specific range.
 - **Battery Level & Charging**: Tracks the device's battery status, including whether the device is charging or connected to a power source.
+- **Background App Monitoring**: Monitor apps that has been recently active, and looks for a specific app.
 - **Proximity Sensor**: Detects whether the device is close to the user's face or a nearby object using the proximity sensor.

 ## Purpose

 The purpose of **LogMeIn** is to provide a challenging experience that simulates an "escape room" style puzzle.
 Users must complete several checks and pass specific conditions to proceed.
-Each check verifies a critical system setting (e.g., battery level, screen orientation, proximity) before they can continue.
+Each check verifies a critical system setting (e.g., battery level, wifi network, proximity) before they can continue.
 This app is designed to make the login process more difficult, requiring users to engage with various aspects of their device's settings and pass all challenges to proceed.

 ## Gameplay